LostArtefacts/TR-Rando/USING.md

 ## Installing the Randomizer
 Setting up the randomizer itself is straight-forward.
 1. Download the latest release from https://github.com/LostArtefacts/TR-Rando/releases/latest.
-Make sure to download the `TRRando` zip file and not the source code.
-Choose the x64 or x86 version, depending on your system.
+Make sure to download the `TRRando-x64.zip` file and not the source code.

     ![Release example](Resources/Using/release.png)